Koenkk/zigbee2mqtt.io/README.md

 npm run dev
 ```

-The `dev`-Mode includes the huge amount device-pages wich slows down the process drastically.
+The `dev`-Mode **excludes** the huge amount device-pages which slows down the build process drastically.
-If you are not interested in the device-pages you could exclude them by using `npm run dev:no-pages` run script.
+If you are interested in the device-pages you could include them by using the `npm run dev:devices` npm-run script.

 ## Docker